ronco/ember-cli-meta-tags/README.md

 ember install ember-cli-meta-tags
 ```

+### Upgrading to 5.x

+Version 5.0 of this addon depends on [ember-cli-head](https://github.com/ronco/ember-cli-head) 0.4.0, which adds the requirement that the `{{head-layout}}` is added once in an application-wide template (usually `app/templates/application.hbs`).
+For more info, see the [ember-cli-head 0.4 upgrade note](https://github.com/ronco/ember-cli-head#upgrade-to-04x).

-### Using with Ember Fastboot
+### Using with Ember FastBoot

-Version 4.0+ of this addon is designed to work with Fastboot >= 1.0.0-rc1.
+Version 4.0+ of this addon is designed to work with FastBoot >= 1.0.0-rc1.
 If you use
 an order version of fastboot stick with 3.X.

 Version 2.0+ of this addon is built upon
 [ember-cli-head](https://github.com/ronco/ember-cli-head) and as a
-result is will work automatically out of the box with Ember Fastboot
+result it will work automatically out of the box with Ember FastBoot
-if you are running a version of ember >= 2.7.
+if you are running a version of Ember >= 2.7.

 #### Using with other ember-cli-head addons